jstaf/onedriver/README.md

 ### Features

-* No configuration- it just works.
+* **No configuration** - it just works.
 There's nothing to setup.
 There's no special interface beyond your normal file browser.
-* Files are opened and downloaded on-demand, with aggressive caching of file contents and metadata locally. onedriver does not waste disk space on files that are supposed to be stored in the cloud.
+* **Files are opened and downloaded on-demand**, with aggressive caching of file contents and metadata locally. onedriver only downloads the files you access, and only redownloads files changed by another computer when you access them.
-* Can be used offline.
-Files you've opened previously will be available even if your computer has no access to the internet.
+* **Can be used offline.** Files you've opened previously will be available even if your computer has no access to the internet.
+The filesystem becomes read-only if you lose internet access, and automatically enables write access again when you reconnect to the internet.
-* Stateless.
-Unlike a few other OneDrive clients, there's nothing to break locally.
-You never have to worry about somehow messing up your local copy and having to figure out how to fix things before you can access your files again.
+* **Fast.** onedriver is a parallel network filesystem.
+You can perform as many simultaneous operations as you want and there are multiple levels of caching to ensure that accessing your files is as snappy and quick as it can be.
-* All filesystem operations are asynchronous and thread-safe, allowing you to perform as many tasks as you want simultaneously.
+* **Has a user interface.** You don't need to be a command-line expert to set up OneDrive on Linux.
-* Free and open-source.
+* **Free and open-source.**

 ## Quick start